futoin/specs/draft/ftn8.1_stateless_auth.md

 ### 2.2.3.
 Simple MAC response "sec" field

 Response must be authenticated by the same Secret and the same hash algorithm as used for request signing.
+Only signature has to be sent.

 ### 2.2.4.
 Simple MAC security level